 by Sheila Sullivan

-Twelve years ago I was divorced.
-My job paid about six dollars an hour; I had twin 13-year-old daughters and a 15-year-old son.
-My mother let me use her home while she moved into an apartment when she could no longer climb her stairs.
+Twelve years ago, I got divorced.
+My job paid about six dollars an hour.
+I had twin 13-year-old daughters and a 15-year-old son.
+My mother let me use her home while she moved into an apartment.
 My mortgage payment took over half my paycheck.
-Needless to say money was very tight.
+Needless to say, money was very tight.

-That winter one of my daughters was very ill and I took her to the doctor.
+That winter, one of my daughters was very ill, and I took her to the doctor.
 We got a prescription, but I had no money to pay for it.
-Before leaving on a business trip, my ex-husband left twenty dollars for the medicine.
+Before leaving on a business trip, my ex-husband left $20 for the medicine.

-My daughter and I went to the grocery store pharmacy and I gave the prescription to the pharmacist.
-I had my car keys and the twenty dollar bill in my hand.
-After giving the pharmacist the prescription my daughter and I walked twenty feet to the greeting cards to pass the time.
+My daughter and I went to the grocery store pharmacy, and I gave the prescription to the pharmacist.
+I had my car keys and the $20 bill in my hand.
+After giving the pharmacist the prescription, my daughter and I walked 20 feet to the greeting cards to pass the time.

-When we walked back to get the medication I noticed the twenty dollar bill was gone.
+When we walked back to get the medication, the $20 bill was gone.
 We re-traced our steps but found no money.
 We went through all our pockets.
 Nothing.

 I asked the pharmacist if someone had turned the money in, but the answer was no. She was kind enough to make an announcement over the PA system, even saying the money was for a child’s medication.
 But there was no response to the announcement.

 The pharmacist gave us enough medication for the night, saying we could return the next day to pay for and pick up the rest of the pills.
 Although that was a nice gesture, I had no idea where I would get the money overnight.